William Stanley Jevons: Personal life

 In 1867, Jevons married Harriet Ann Taylor, whose father, John Edward Taylor, had been the founder and proprietor of the Manchester Guardian.
+Their son, Herbert Stanley Jevons (1875–1955), became an economist who developed the periodisation of the Second Industrial Revolution.
 Jevons suffered from ill health and sleeplessness, and found the delivery of lectures covering so wide a range of subjects very burdensome.
 In 1876, he was glad to exchange the Owens professorship for the professorship of political economy in University College, London.
 Travelling and music were the principal recreations of his life; but his health continued to be bad, and he suffered from depression.
 He found his professorial duties increasingly irksome, and feeling that the pressure of literary work left him no spare energy, he decided in 1880 to resign the post.
 On 13 August 1882 he drowned whilst bathing near Hastings.

 Jevons was brought up a Christian Unitarian.
 Excerpts from his journals indicate he remained committed to his Christian beliefs until death.
 He is buried in the Hampstead Cemetery.

 Legacy

 Jevons was a prolific writer, and at the time of his death was a leader in the UK both as a logician and as an economist.
 Alfred Marshall said of his work in economics that it "will probably be found to have more constructive force than any, save that of Ricardo, that has been done during the last hundred years."

-Jevons's theory of induction has continued to be influential: "Jevons's general view of induction has received a powerful and original formulation in the work of a modern-day philosopher, Professor K.R.
-Popper."
+Jevons's theory of induction has continued to be influential: "Jevons's general view of induction has received a powerful and original formulation in the work of a modern-day philosopher, Professor K. R. Popper."